hmmariwan/clinic-app/README.md

 * I got the contents of the site form Zental Dental Practice.
 * I used the Font Awsome icon for the dropdown menu and staff.
 * I used Google Font for the calendar icon.
-* W3Schools and AI generator helped with converting the design of the page. from large screen to small screen.
+* W3Schools and AI generator helped with converting the design of the page from large screen to small screen.

 ## Media
 *I used Google to get all images and logos.